zjunlp/DeepKE/README_CNSCHEMA.md

 	python run.py
 	```

-### Relation Extraction(RE)
+### Relation Extraction (RE)

-If you need to use other models for training, the steps are as follows:
+If you need to use other models for training, follow the steps bellow:

 1、Download the customized [dataset](https://drive.google.com/drive/folders/1wb_QIZduKDwrHeri0s5byibsSQrrJTEv) and rename it to `data`.